Padangbai

 In general the pinnacles are exposed to a mild current, but can become very strong, hence the nickname "the Toilet".

-Hard and soft Corals provide shelter for many reef fishes.
-Turtles are regular visitors to this spectacular dive site as well as the legendary Mola-mola ( Oceanic Sunfish).
+Turtles are regular visitors to this spectacular dive site as well as the legendary Mola mola - Oceanic Sunfish.

-One of our favourite sites in Bali!
+This is one of our favourite sites in Bali!

-At the Southern end of the slope we find a tunnel /cave at 18 metres which exits on the other end at 28 metres in a 50 meter vertical wall.
+At the southern end of the slope we find a tunnel /cave at 18 metres which exits on the other end at 28 metres in a 50 meter vertical wall.

 Especially around FULL and new moon the currents are tricky!